International Business Degree: Who is it Good For?

 • Job outlook in 10 years: 6%

-In a nutshell, financial analysts guide individuals, businesses and for-profit organizations in making decisions about spending money in order to rake in profit.
 They do so by studying the historical and current financial data of clients as well as examining current and predicting future economic and business trends.

 Most entry-level positions for financial analysts require at least a bachelor’s in business, international business or any other closely related discipline.
 Some employers may prefer individuals with a master’s degree.